perfsonar/docs/install_centos.rst

 Step 1: Configure Yum
 ----------------------
+.. note:: If your system is using yum priorities make sure that repositories required for perfSONAR are higher priority than anything else to avoid conflicts with older versions.
+Please note that yum maintainers do not recommend using priorities.

 The process configures yum to point at the necessary repositories to get packages needed for perfSONAR. **You will need to follow the steps below as privileged user**:

 #.
 Install the EPEL RPM::